apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 ===== ======== ============ ====== =========

-Each Network ACL is associated with a VPC and can be assigned to multiple VPC tiers within a VPC and each tier needs to be associated with a Network ACL.
-Only one ACL can be associated with a tier.
+Each Network ACL is associated with a VPC and can be assigned to multiple VPC tiers.
+Every tier needs to be associated with a Network ACL.
+Only one ACL can be associated with a tier at a time.
 If no custome network ACL is availeable at the time of tier creation, a default Network ACL is used.
 Curretly two default ACL are availeable.
 The "default_allow" ACL allows in- and egress traffic while the "default_deny" blocks